 An overload of ads will not only look unprofessional, but it may also trigger Google to flag your content as spam and therefore penalize you.
 Look, we know that ads are a great way to generate some additional revenue, but you have to find that happy medium.

 In short, cloaking is altering the content that the search engine spider will see when crawling your site vs. what an actual human user will see.
 With this technique, you’re straight-up deceiving the search engine and this is a great way to get yourself penalized.

 Buying Unrelated Links

 Purchasing random links to connect to your site is risky business.
 Sure, we all know how important it is to have inbound links to achieve high search rankings.
 But if you truly want to score high with Google and Co., take pride in your site and write great content and lots of it.
-Also, build connections with other businesses to organically bring inbound links into your website.
+Also, build connections with other businesses to bring inbound links into your website organically.
 However, that’s not to say buying links is altogether a no-no. We’ll get into that in a second.

 If you’re trying to bolster the number of keywords on site, hiding text and links on your pages by making them the same color as your background is just downright evil.
 And you will get caught.

 No one is going to tell you not to use plenty of keywords on your site.
 In fact, using keywords often and organically is a great way to generate traffic to your site.
 However, there is a fine line between smartly implementing keywords into your content and keyword stuffing.
 Imagine if I started every sentence of this blog with Black Hat SEO.
 Sure, I’d score highly for keywords for users searching for Black Hat SEO, but Google’s algorithm would likely deem my content as spam and I’d see that in my search result rankings.